5 BPM systems for your business: automation, case studies, and ROI

 4. Bitrix24 (CIS)

-3. Here you can easily assign tasks, manage projects with Kanban boards and Gantt charts, run a CRM, make calls, chat, and hold video conferences.
-Bitrix24 offers basic document management, cloud storage (Drive), a website builder, and marketing tools.
-Benefits: —
+Here it is easy to create tasks, manage projects with Kanban boards and Gantt charts, run CRM, make calls, chat, and hold video conferences.
+Bitrix24 offers basic document workflow, cloud storage (Drive), a website builder, and marketing tools.
+Benefits: -

-7. No spending on in-house servers or administration.
-Drawbacks: —
+No need to spend on your own servers or administration.
+Drawbacks: -

-8. Process functionality is simpler than in dedicated BPM systems and does not support full BPMN 2.0. —
+Process functionality is simpler than in specialized BPM systems and does not support full BPMN 2.0. -

-12. The on-premise edition is priced separately and is usually more expensive than the cloud one.
-Bitrix24 is used by small and medium businesses (up to 100-200 employees), startups and teams that need an affordable, simple tool to automate standard processes (approvals, requests, simple workflows) together with CRM and communications.
+Bitrix24 is used by small and mid-sized businesses (up to 100-200 employees), startups, and teams that need an affordable, simple tool to automate standard processes (approvals, requests, simple workflows) together with CRM and communications.

 5. Bizagi (International)